 A little less satisfactory are the shots with the ultra wide-angle camera which, inevitably, seemed a bit castrated to me: the lens suffers particularly in low light environments and perhaps with a sensor f / 1.8 Huawei it could have been saved in a corner kick even with the wide angle.

 The camera app, as is now Huawei's habit, is full of modes and functions that optimize shots in practically any condition; the great photographic work of this smartphone, I repeat, is done by the software with its processing of the shots.

-La front room, moreover, it is from 32MP and thanks to the wide viewing angle it manages to make you take excellent group selfies, actually providing shots clearly above the market average.
-The other two cameras, the Macro and the Depth ones, are present but, in my opinion, not classifiable: we tend to insert these cameras more and more often, but the reality is that few actually use them and the results offered are not of Prime quality.
+La front room, moreover, it is from 32MP and thanks to the wide angle of view it manages to make you take excellent group selfies, providing in fact shots clearly above the market average.
+The other two cameras, the Macro and Depth ones, are present but, in my opinion, not classifiable: we tend to insert these cameras more and more often, but the reality is that few actually use them and the results offered are not of Prime quality.

 In addition, always to stay on the subject of similarities with Honor 50, on the camera software of Nova 9 there are a large number of features for creators and vloggers; there is the Story mode thanks to which you can record short videos to the beat of music of a few seconds, or the Multi-Video mode that allows you to take advantage of both cameras with preset templates.
 I am really amazed by Huawei's work in the software field.

 The ecosystem HarmonyOS it is still composing and actually Huawei has not yet made a complete transitional step, and this Nova 9 is proof of that.
 The operating system of this smartphone continues to be based on Android 11 with security patches updated to August 2021, but the graphics are practically renewed and in full style HarmonyOS which in China, on the other hand, remains the main choice.